bitwiseworks/python-os2/Doc/library/smtplib.rst

    The server refused our ``HELO`` message.

+.. exception:: SMTPNotSupportedError

+    The command or option attempted is not supported by the server.

+    .. versionadded:: 3.5

 .. exception:: SMTPAuthenticationError

    SMTP authentication went wrong.
 Most probably the server didn't accept the